-Documents available on the HPTN website are in PDF unless otherwise noted.
-This may include posting HPTN protocols, letters of amendments, full protocol amendments.
-Study- specific pages are developed to suit the needs of each particular study.
+The website includes HPTN protocols, Clarification Memos Letters of Amendments and full protocol amendments.

+Study-specific pages are developed to suit the needs of each study.
 An updated list of site names and numbers, with contact information, and a list of protocols (numbers and titles) that includes participating sites and status of each study is also posted.
 The website also features a searchable HPTN publications database.